MicrosoftDocs/visualstudio-docs/docs/debugger/navigating-through-code-with-the-debugger.md

 ---
 title: "Navigate code with the debugger"
-description: "Learn how to use Visual Studio debugger to troubleshoot your code.
-Topics include: getting into break mode, stepping through code, and running to a target." ms.custom: "SEO-VS-2020" ms.date: 09/23/2021 ms.topic: how-to
+description: "Learn how to use the Visual Studio debugger to troubleshoot your code.
+Topics include entering break mode, stepping through code, and running to a target." ms.custom: "SEO-VS-2020" ms.date: 09/23/2021 ms.topic: how-to